otothea/yield-siftscience/README.md

 #### 0.0.10
   - **BREAKING CHANGE:** Consolidate init args into one `options` arg - see [USAGE](#usage)
-  - Add support for `return_action` in init options - this is undocumented by sift science is not commonly used
+  - Add support for `return_action` in init options - this is undocumented by sift science and is not commonly used
   - Add support for device fingerprinting api
   - Add support for partner api - **NOTE:** I do not have a partner account with sift science, this is untested.
 Please report any bugs.
   - Add `CONSTANTS` object to `siftscience` object for things like `$reasons` and `$shipping_method` - see [LABELS API](#labels-api)
+  - Add a minimal test package

 #### 0.0.9
   - Add `unlabel` method to `siftscience` object